Search &/or Print the WIOA Policy Manual

 A training video is available for the

-Career planners must use the DWD-DET's ESS Calculator to establish a program participant's ESS level.
-The career planner will enter the participant's information into the calculator based on the field prompts.
+Career planners must use the ESS Calculator to establish whether a program participant is economically self-sufficient.
+The career planner enters the participant's information into the calculator based on the field prompts.
 From there, the

 ESS Calculator provides the following output:

 - the target income for each of the DWD-DET's policy criteria,

 - the amount entered into the ESS Calculator for each of the DWD-DET's policy criteria, and